Dechrissen/speedrunb0t/docs/README.md

     - Generates a [Kadgar.net](http://kadgar.net) link with you and your opponents' streams (if you are currently racing).
 - `!games`
     - Returns a list of speedrunb0t's currently supported games.
+- `!guides`
+    - Generates a [Speedrun.com](https://www.speedrun.com/) link to the 'Guides' page for the current game.
 - `!help`
     - Provides a link to speedrunb0t's GitHub site/documentation.
 - `!commands`